If you’re new to

 - Select the layer you want to apply the effect to then look at the Layer panel and click on Position and Size in order to expand it and see all of its properties such as Width, Height and Anchor Point.

-- You should see your cursor change into a target symbol (the same one you see when you go to select layers), right click on your layer and hit Set Anchor Point (first icon) on the context menu that appears.*
+- You should see your cursor change into a target symbol, right click on your layer and hit Set Anchor Point (first icon) on the context menu that appears.

 After Effects Anchor Point Tips